+'''

+public Object invoke(InputStream inputStream, Object param, Connector streamConnector) throws Throwable

+'''

-public Object invoke(InputStream inputStream, Object param, Connector streamConnector) throws Throwable will then be added to the connector with the subystem 'stream'.
+Note, the Connector passed must already have been started (else an exception will be thrown).
+The stream handler will then be added to the connector with the subsystem 'stream'.
 The Connector passed will NOT be stopped when the stream is closed by the server's stream proxy (which happens automatically when remoting creates the stream server internally).